lbelzile/math80667a/docs/01-hypothesis_testing.md

 Its important to distinguish between procedures/formulas and their numerical values.
 An **estimator** is a rule or formula used to calculate an estimate of some parameter or quantity of interest based on observed data.
 For example, the sample mean $\bar{X}$ is an estimator of the population mean $\mu$.
 Once we have observed data we can actually compute the sample mean, that is, we have an estimate --- an actual value.
 In other words,

 - an estimator is the procedure or formula telling us how to use sample data to compute an estimate.
-Its a random variable since it depends on the sample.
+An estimator is random since it depends on the sample.
 - an estimate is the numerical value obtained once we apply the formula to observed data

 ### Null distribution and _p_-value